7/12/2024

 Moderator

 I understand.
 Thank you very much.
-Those were all the questions we had here today.
-I leave the floor for a final comment to you.
+That was all the questions we had for today.
+I leave the floor to your final comments.

 speaker